tapastro/IR-LIME/README.md

 ## Installation of IR-LIME
 IR-LIME exists now as a slight modification of base LIME 1.43 - this means that installation involves replacing base LIME source files with those provided here.
 I would suggest you test the LIME installation with its provided example model, then archive the replaced LIME files when replacing them with IR-LIME.
 Then, the example provided here can be tested.

+### Notes
+I ran into an issue during LIME installation - the Makefile assumes your C compiler is gcc and that it is compatible with the -fopenmp flag.